Harvest Family Church v. Federal Emergency Management Agency

 Becket steps in

-In September of 2017, Becket filed a lawsuit on behalf of Harvest Family Church, Hi-Way Tabernacle, and Rockport First Assembly of God, arguing that churches should be allowed to apply for FEMA aid just like every other disaster-damaged group.
+In September of 2017, Becket filed a lawsuit on behalf of Harvest Family Church, Hi-Way Tabernacle, and Rockport First Assembly of God.
 Because the churches were badly damaged and struggling to recover from the hurricane, Becket filed an emergency request for the court to quickly grant equal access to relief.

-In early November 2017, the court held a hearing on the churches’ emergency request.
-Days later, the judge rejected FEMA’s attempt to delay changing its policy.
-But on December 7th, the court ruled against the churches.
-That same day, the churches filed an emergency appeal to the Fifth Circuit.
-The Fifth Circuit granted an expedited appeal but not emergency protection.
+In early December, the district court ruled against the churches.
+That same day, the churches filed an emergency appeal to the Fifth Circuit, which granted an expedited appeal but not emergency protection.

-Becket then filed an emergency request with Justice Samuel Alito, the Supreme Court Justice who hears emergency petitions from the Fifth Circuit, to grant emergency relief in hopes that the churches wouldn’t have to wait months more for the emergency help they need.
-Justice Alito ordered FEMA to explain its discrimination against houses of worship, giving FEMA a January 10 deadline to respond.
+Becket then filed an emergency request with Justice Samuel Alito, the Supreme Court Justice who hears emergency petitions from the Fifth Circuit, to grant emergency relief in hopes that the churches wouldn’t have to wait months more for the help they need.
+The Supreme Court asked FEMA to explain its discrimination against houses of worship by January 10, 2018.

-The pressure from Justice Alito’s order allowed the churches to ring in the New Year with a complete victory for houses of worship nationwide: FEMA acted quickly to publish a new policy before the January 10 deadline, announcing the change to Justice Alito on January 3, 2018.
+The pressure from the Court’s request allowed the churches to ring in the New Year with a complete victory for houses of worship nationwide: FEMA quickly published a new policy before the January 10 deadline, announcing the change to the Court on January 3, 2018.
 The new policy gave the churches what they asked for, putting an end to FEMA’s decades of discrimination against houses of worship.
+Since FEMA began treating the churches like all other disaster relief applicants, the churches were able to dismiss their lawsuit on January 31, 2018.

-FEMA also opened up a new application window for houses of worship that had been denied aid the previous fall under its old policy.
+FEMA also opened up a new application window for houses of worship that had previously been denied aid under its old policy.
 This new window was welcome news to many, including two synagogues in Florida that had been damaged by Hurricane Irma, and which Becket also represented in a lawsuit against FEMA.